robin-raymond/zax.io/basics.md

                 // treat the raw `Unknown` pointer as pointing to an instance of
                 // the casted type and make a copy of the contents lifecast        // unsafe shared lifetime cast operator
-                // converts a raw pointer to share a lifetime an existing
+                // converts a raw pointer to share a lifetime with an existing
                 // `strong` or `handle` pointer outerlink       // outer type cast operator
                 // convert from contained type pointer to container type pointer